taylorlapeyre/codeagora.co/README.md

 ### Running the App

+(*Assuming a Unix system, but there are alternatives for Windows systems*)

-- Open a terminal and change to the repository directory
+Open a terminal and change to the repository directory:

 ``` bash
 $ cd path/to/agora
 ```
-- Start up your database
+Start up your database:

 ```bash
 $ postgres -D /usr/local/var/postgres
 ```

-- Make sure that all required packages are installed
+Make sure that all required packages are installed:

 ``` bash
 $ bundle install
 ```

-- Make sure that all database migrations have been run
+Make sure that all database migrations have been run:

 ``` bash
 $ bundle exec rake db:migrate
 ```

-- Put some seed data in your development database
+Put some seed data in your development database

 ``` bash
 $ bundle exec rake db:seed
 ```

-- Start up the rails server
+Start up the rails server

 ```
 $ rails server